Certification and Licensure Overview

 Illinois Division of Financial and Professional Regulation

 The Illinois Division of Financial and Professional Regulation (IDFPR) issues licenses for individuals to work within the field of speech-language pathologist and audiologist in the state of Illinois.
 A license is required of all master’s degree speech-language pathologists, associate’s degree speech-language pathologist assistants, and audiologists.
-Bachelor’s degree speech-language paraprofessionals are ineligible for a license issued by IDFPR; therefore, they cannot work outside of the school setting or for a contract agency.
 While most speech-language pathologists working in the school setting hold a license issued by IDFPR, an unlicensed speech-language pathologist who has an Educator License issued by ISBE can work in the schools.
 A speech-language pathologist who does not hold a license issued by IDFPR cannot bill Medicaid or private insurance or supervise an assistant or paraprofessional.
 An audiologist or speech-language pathology assistant who does not hold a license issued by IDFPR is unable to work in any setting within the state of Illinois.

 IDFPR requires that speech-language pathologists and audiologists complete 20 hours of continuing education for license renewal.
 Licenses are issued for two years and expire October 31st of odd numbered years.
 Speech-language pathologist assistants must complete 10 hours of continuing education for license renewal.